 - Visible rippling of the implant

 Breast lifts with augmentation have been common cosmetic surgeries for decades.
-The risks are low and the satisfaction with your results from Dr. Walden’s expertise will be high.
+The risks are low and the satisfaction with your results from our expertise will be high.

 The same complications may occur in joint breast augmentation and mastopexy that may occur when the procedures are performed separately.
 As in separate breast augmentation and mastopexy surgeries, however, complications are rare and usually minimal.
-Dr. Walden performs all of her operations with great care and precision, ensuring that her patients can enjoy a quick and healthy recovery, with a very low risk of complication.
+Our doctors perform all operations with great care and precision, ensuring that our patients can enjoy a quick and healthy recovery, with a very low risk of complication.